-Guillermo del Toro: No, but I thought about it.
+Guillermo del Toro: No, but I thought about it!
 I thought about it.
-I said, well, the door is not that far away.
-He’s not that fast [laughs].
+I said, “Well, the door is not that far away… and he’s not that fast [laughs]!”

 And the love of monsters is very profound, and that unites through the generations.
-Ray Bradbury, Ray Harryhausen to John Landis, Joe Dante, John Carpenter, and you keep going.
-And then, yesterday, signing books for kids that love monsters, I see myself in there.
+Ray Bradbury, Ray Harryhausen… to John Landis, Joe Dante, John Carpenter… and you keep going.
+And then, yesterday, signing books for kids that love monsters, I see myself in them.
 There is a healthy, unhealthy adoration for these creatures.

 Guillermo del Toro: There’s nothing like that, I think.
 I’m actually very… because I’m so misanthropic in my daily life, when I’m gregarious, I enjoy it.

-Rico Gagliano: Why are you so misanthropic in your daily — you seem like a sweet guy.
+Rico Gagliano: Why are you so misanthropic in your daily life?
+You seem like a sweet guy.

 Rico Gagliano: To that extent, since you’ve done so much reading, our second question is: tell us something we don’t know — about yourself, or it could be about the world at large, a piece of trivia.